Sunday, December 6, 2015

 The so-called "Chris Kyle bill," named after the "American Sniper," was a step that will completely change DPS as we know it, but without going through the five-member Public Safety Commission.
 By influencing who works at the agency instead.
 The House sponsor was Rep. Dan Flynn who also serves as commander of Texas’s maritime forces, whatever those are, but the Senate sponsor was Democrat Leticia Van de Putte, a Democrat, who represented San Antonio and its large military community.
 The paramilitarization of DPS is already clear from the comments of the Legislative Budget Board analyst responsible for presenting the DPS budget to the House Appropriations Committee, earlier this year.
 “The agency’s self-ranking of programs in several cases,” the LBB analyst told legislators, “did not clearly correlate with the centrality of the agency’s mission.
 For example the agency ranked counterterrorism and polygraph higher [in importance] than traffic enforcement.”

 In an age of terror, it’s clear that even police forces must have a counterterrorism capability.
 NYPD for example has hundreds of officers so assigned and is said even to post intelligence people abroad.
 DPS has never been lacking in SWAT or rapid response abilities.
 If Col. McCraw is de-emphasizing standard traffic enforcement, which still kills far more Texans than terrorism, maybe he needs to tell the public first.
-But the only way the Department can achieve its new self-selected mission is by traffic stops, which already showing bias against minorities.
+But the only way the Department can achieve its new self-selected mission is by traffic stops, which are already showing bias against minorities.

 Hispanics being categorized as whites may be supplemented by Muslims being categorized as Hispanics.
 The profiling can get worse, not better.
 Whatever the plan, one thing is certain, we need to get McCraw’s signature on something describing exactly what the Department is doing, because even in an age of terror there's no substitute for accountability.